-- Checkbox – 1 or more checkboxes that customers can tick to choose extra options.
+- Checkboxes – 1 or more checkboxes that customers can tick to choose extra options.

-- Custom input (text area) – text entry field where users can write multiple lines of text (you can add a character limit)
+- Long text – paragraph-sized text input field where users can write multiple lines of text (you can add a character limit)

 - File Upload – allows the customer to upload a file which is then sent through to the administrator in the order confirmation email (note: there are some limitations, see below).